BizkitKing/antidote/README.md

         "quit": "exit the program"
 ```

 ***This documentation will be very, very long if I go through each and every one of them, however they don't bite, feel free to test them!
-The only data (and its optional) that ever gets changed/saved is inside of the folder itself, which is shown in the points below.***
+The only data (and it's optional) that ever gets changed/saved is inside of the folder itself, which is shown in the points below.***

 ## Encryption and Decryption

 > [!CAUTION]
-> Again, this isn't anything military or goverment grade, so take everything with a large pinch of salt.
+> Again, this isn't anything military or government grade, so take everything with a large pinch of salt.

 ### The "encrypt" function

 To encrypt a message, run the `encrypt` command.

-After running this command, the tool will list all of your currectly saved keypairs and you will be prompted with this:
+After running this command, the tool will list all of your currently saved keypairs and you will be prompted with this:

 "`Choose sender keypair index (press Enter for manual, or 'n' for new):`"